 Direct Dial: (703) 993-8086

 Devlin Hartline is Assistant Director at the Center for the Protection of Intellectual Property (CPIP) and Adjunct Professor at Antonin Scalia Law School, George Mason University, in Arlington, Virginia.
 As Assistant Director, Devlin leads CPIP’s communications and academic advocacy efforts, working closely with CPIP scholars to publicize and promote rigorous research on the law, economics, and history of intellectual property.
-Prior to joining the CPIP team, Devlin participated as a Fellow in CPIP’s Mark Twain Copyright Fellowship program.
-Devlin’s research agenda at CPIP spans a broad spectrum of doctrinal and political issues in patent and copyright law, with particular focus on the equitable titles, rights, and remedies of patent and copyright owners.
+Devlin’s research agenda spans a broad spectrum of doctrinal and political issues in patent and copyright law, with particular focus on the equitable titles, rights, and remedies of patent and copyright owners.
 Devlin teaches intellectual property law, including patent law, at Scalia Law.

-Devlin holds a J.D. from Loyola University New Orleans College of Law and an LL.M. with concentrations in intellectual property and constitutional law from Tulane University Law School.
-Devlin also holds a B.A. from the University of Colorado at Boulder, where he studied mathematics.
-He maintains a personal intellectual property law blog at lawtheories.com.
+Devlin holds a J.D., cum laude, from Loyola University New Orleans College of Law and an LL.M. with concentrations in intellectual property and constitutional law from Tulane University Law School in New Orleans, Louisiana.
+Devlin also holds a B.A. in mathematics from the University of Colorado at Boulder, and he maintains a personal intellectual property law blog at lawtheories.com.